OSGConnect/OUTDATED-tutorial-fsurf/README-remote.md

 ##  Setup

-Set up `fsurf` on your laptop or desktop (linux/unix/MacOS X OS system) by first downloading the script using the `curl` command.
+Install python.2.7 on your laptop (or desktop) to run fsurf.
+Set up `fsurf` on your laptop (linux/unix/MacOS X OS system) by downloading the script using the `curl` command.
 Open a terminal window and then run:

       curl -L -o fsurf 'http://stash.osgconnect.net/+fsurf/fsurf'
       chmod +x fsurf